-Video-based learning is effective as a stand-alone educational tool or as a supporting aid, making it an essential part of the learning process today.To help you use video effectively, we’ve outlined nine ways that it can be used for educational purposes.
+Video-based learning helps strengthen the knowledge transfer and makes distance-based learning more comprehensive and accessible to all.
+Video is effective as a stand-alone educational tool or as a supporting aid, making it an essential part of the learning process.

-With hundreds of hours of video and digital content being created daily, if not hourly, educational institutions need a way to manage and organize all of it.
+With hundreds of hours of video and digital content being created daily, if not hourly, educational institutions need a way to manage and organize their media.

-A video CMS (Content Management System) makes it easy to securely host and manage multiple types of content in the cloud.
-A video CMS can also connect to your LMS to enable video within the LMS for lecture capture or online course deployment.
+A Video CMS (Content Management System) makes it easy to securely host and manage multiple types of content in the cloud.
+A Video CMS also can connect to your Learning Management System (LMS) to enable video within the LMS for lecture capture or online course deployment.

 In a flipped classroom, the lecture portion of the class takes place outside the classroom with the support of video.
 Instructors can record their lecture at home or in the classroom and share it with students for viewing anytime.
 No matter where instructors are recording, it should be easy for instructors to fire up a recording and pause when needed.